Rapid Heroin Detox under sedation is a medical detoxification treatment offered by All Opiates Detox for patients dependent on Heroin.

 The conventional, common way to detox patients addicted to heroin is the MAT or MMT programs.
 MAT (medication-assisted treatment) with Subutex, Suboxone, Zubsolv and other buprenorphine-containing opiate medications.
 MMT (methadone medication treatment) with Methadone is used as replacement therapy for the heroin-dependent patient.
 Since Methadone and Buprenorphine are opiates, the patient is still dependent on opioids with this replacement therapy.
 Once in the program, patients feel like they are locked in, not able to stop, and have to commit to driving daily to get their dose.
 Basically, it is trading one opiate for the other.
 Consequently, the patient will still be dependent on the opiates Buprenorphine and Methadone and will go through withdrawals when it is discontinued.
-Withdrawals are very painful and can last weeks after stopping Buprenorphine or even months after the last dose of Methadone (the most extended acting of all the opiates which also collects in your bones and tissues).
+Withdrawals are very painful and can last weeks after stopping Buprenorphine or even months after the last dose of Methadone (the most extended acting of all the opiates which also collects in your

 Patients wanting to be totally opiate free reach out to us.
 We detox all opiates, rather than substituting one opiate with another opiate.